shhovhan/RegioHelden/README.md

 ## Deployment

 Clone or download the project.
 Go to the project directory and run the following commands to build the app
-* docker-compose build
+* sudo docker-compose build
-* docker-compose up
+* sudo docker-compose up
 * open your browser and type: localhost:8000

 Application is ready to use.